NartM56/financial_transactions_sql_tableau/README.md

 An interactive Tableau dashbaord on fraud analysis can be found here

-The SQL queries utilized to inspect and perform quality checks can be found here

 The SQL queries utilized to clean, join and prepare data can be found [here](./joined_view_sql.sql)

-Targeted SQL queries regarding various questions can be found [here](./analysis-queries.sql)
+Targeted SQL queries regarding various questions on financial transactions can be found [here](./analysis-queries.sql)

+Targeted SQL queries regarding various questions on fraud analysis can be found here

 ## Data Structure and Initial Checks